-The Department of Health Behavior, Society, & Policy (HBSP) at the Rutgers School of Public Health has multiple open-rank, tenure-track positions for faculty members with expertise in health systems and policy, broadly construed.
-For one of the positions we will hire an economist who can teach health economics and has strong interests in analyses of health policy interventions, health care access and utilization, determinants of population health, and health care decision-making.
-For the other positions, we are seeking candidates with a wide range of scholarly backgrounds, including health services, health policy, economics, sociology, psychology, anthropology, political science, bioethics, gerontology, etc. We are particularly interested in hiring scholars with expertise in one or more of the following public health problems: 1) suicide and self-harm (including drug/alcohol abuse, tobacco use); 2) violence and abuse (e.g. homicide, childhood sexual abuse, domestic violence); 3) aging and mental health (e.g., dementia, depression); 4) end-of-life care (e.g., palliative care, hospice, polypharmacy, medically-assisted dying).
-We aspire to hire creative, collaborative faculty members who are motivated to understand and improve public health through scholarship, service, and policy development; have the potential to develop and sustain extramurally-funded research programs; will contribute actively to the teaching mission using modern pedagogical techniques; and will mentor MPH and doctoral students.
-An attractive recruitment package will include a competitive salary and start-up funds.
+The Department of Health Behavior, Society, and Policy (HBSP) at the Rutgers School of Public Health is developing a new MPH concentration in Population Aging.
+We have two open-rank, tenure-track positions for faculty members who will be expected to develop courses and teach in the new concentration.
+We are seeking candidates with a wide range of scholarly backgrounds, including public health, gerontology, economics, sociology, psychology, anthropology, health services, health policy, medicine, etc. We are particularly interested in hiring scholars with expertise in 1) aging and mental health (e.g., dementia, depression, post-traumatic stress disorder) and/or 2) aging and end-of-life care (e.g., palliative care, hospice, medically-assisted dying).
+Research addressing the needs of vulnerable groups is highly desirable.
+Candidates with expertise in advanced quantitative methods, mixed methods, or community-based participatory research will be given special consideration.
+We aspire to hire creative, collaborative faculty members who are motivated to understand and improve public health through scholarship, service, and policy development; have the potential to develop and sustain extramurally-funded research programs; contribute actively to the teaching mission using modern pedagogical techniques; and mentor MPH and doctoral students.

 Assistant Professor - Teaching Track